-Both individual and group volunteer projects occur during HACAP's regular business hours of 8:00am-5:00pm, M-F, with the exception of HACAP's Mobile Food Pantry in Vinton, IA occurring every second Saturday of the month.
+Every year individuals provide HACAP with thousands of hours in donated time.
+We truly couldn't do it with out the great help and support from community volunteers.
+Volunteer projects occur during HACAP's regular business hours of 8:00am-5:00pm, Monday-Thursday, with the exception of HACAP's Mobile Food Pantry in Vinton, IA occurring every second Saturday of the month.

 HACAP Food Reservoir volunteers help us to sort, pack, and channel donated products to food pantries, area soup kitchens, senior and daycare centers, drug and alcohol treatments centers, homeless shelters and other nonprofit food programs that feed the needy.
 Volunteer needs in the HACAP Food Reservoir change on a weekly basis depending on the amount donations and volunteer support we receive.
 Specific volunteer projects for the Food Reservoir include: